SiddhantTotade/CerGen/README.md

 ```

 #### Second - Running React Server
-+ Now, we have to run the frontend server in react.
-For that follow the below steps.
 + Now, open another terminal and change directory to cert_gen_sen_app_frontend
 ```shell
 cd cert_gen_sen_app_frontend